Curious about what we do? You’ve come to the right place.

 - a “Geomatics” program harnessing environmental data through publicly accessible online maps.

 Protection doesn’t stop at Superior’s shores.
 As the RAP progressed, so too did our interest in a holistic approach to watershed restoration.
 We’re evolving from cleanup projects on Superior to research in surrounding lakes and streams.
-Our team of academics lead the way with research funded by educational and government agencies, presented to residents and communities.
+Our team of academics lead the way with research funded by educational and government agencies.
+Research and results are then presented to residents and communities, who can make informed decisions about how to manage their local watersheds.